What is Microsoft Azure?

 Should my organisation adopt Microsoft Azure?

-Azure normally becomes a viable route for mid-cap organisations and above that are heavily entrenched within the Microsoft ecosystem already.
-In such cases, Azure can assist in linking various Microsoft applications together, enhancing an overall cloud tenant and simplifying management.
+Azure normally becomes a viable route for mid-cap organisations and above that are already heavily entrenched within the Microsoft ecosystem.
+In these cases, Azure can assist in linking various Microsoft applications together, enhancing an overall cloud tenant and simplifying management.

-However, as can be seen even with the number of support options, Azure is a complex product.
-It’s also far from the cheapest cloud solution available.
+However, as can be seen with the number of support options, Azure is a complex product and is far from the cheapest cloud solution available.
 If an organisation is not experienced in using and configuring Azure, it’s easy to quickly run up very large bills without getting the results desired.

 Akita is Microsoft Gold partner and provider of cloud services.
 For a conversation about the right cloud solution for your organisation, please get in touch: